Shaun Cole (baseball): Arizona (2010–2014)

 While he completed his master's degree, Cole sent out letters to both college and professional teams in search of an internship opportunity; he heard back from the University of Arizona and the Los Angeles Angels.
 He "decided to make a run at college ball", joining the Wildcats staff in January 2009 as an unpaid assistant under head coach Andy Lopez.
 In his first year with the team, Cole shadowed Lopez in the development of the pitching staff and assisted the director of baseball operations.
 He was then promoted to the full-time role of pitching coach ahead of the 2010 season, following the departure of assistant coach Jeff Pickler, though he continued assisting in various departments from recruiting to scheduling and travel coordination.

 When people ask me how I got into Division I coaching I say 'I was willing to work for nothing.'
 It was a roll of the dice, but strategically it was the right decision for me.
 I'm forever indebted to Andy Lopez.

 — — Cole on obtaining his first NCAA Division I coaching job.

 In his first season as pitching coach, Cole developed a young pitching staff which featured five freshmen in the top eight of the rotation and 13 underclassmen overall.
 One of his starters, Kurt Heyer, earned first-team all-Pac-12 Conference honors and was named a Freshman All-American by several publications.
 In 2011, Cole guided the pitching staff to a 3.57 earned run average (ERA) — the lowest for an Arizona team since 1976.
 Heyer earned third-team All-American honors while three more pitchers were selected in the 2011 MLB draft.
 In 2012, Cole was unanimously named Pitching Coach of the Year by Collegiate Baseball after helping the Wildcats win the College World Series and a share of the Pac-12 title.
 Under his tutelage, Heyer was named a second-team All-American after leading the nation with 13 wins, and combined with Konner Wade and James Farris for a 31—8 win–loss record, a 3.30 ERA and 16 complete games.

 In late 2013, while Lopez recovered from a surgery, Cole was put in charge of fall practices and recruiting – along with fellow assistant Matt Siegel – in lieu of an interim coach.
 Overall, he mentored nine pitchers who were selected in the MLB draft, including four in 2013 alone.
 On the recruiting trail, Cole contributed to four consecutive nationally ranked signing classes from 2012 to 2015.

 USA Baseball (2014–2015)

 On June 13, 2014, Cole was named the director of the U.S. national under-18 baseball team by USA Baseball.
 He also managed the Tournament of Stars and the 17U National Team Identification Series, both of which served to select talent for the 18U squad.
-During his tenure, Cole guided Team USA to gold-medal finishes at the 2014 U18 COPABE Pan American Championships held in Mexico and the 2015 U-18 Baseball World Cup held in Japan.
+During his tenure, Cole guided the U.S. to gold-medal finishes at the 2014 U18 COPABE Pan American Championships held in Mexico and the 2015 U-18 Baseball World Cup held in Japan.